smroid/cedar-server/about.md

 mount is non-motorized.

-If the RA and Dec are both unchanging, Cedar-server can infer that the telescope mount is equatorial with clock drive.
+If the RA and Dec are both unchanging, Cedar-server can infer that the telescope mount is tracking, e.g. equatorial with clock drive.

 ### Adaptive frame rate

 With a sensitive camera such as the ASI120mm mini and a fast lens, Cedar-server can run at frame rates in the range of 10-30Hz.
-This causes high CPU utilization because the processing pipeline keeps the multiple Rpi cores busy.
+This causes high CPU usage because the processing pipeline keeps the multiple Rpi cores busy.

 (coming soon) To improve battery life, Cedar-server reduces the frame rate when